TMS-Uni-Stuttgart/Tutor-Management-System/docs/docs/handbook/student_management.md

    - _Ilias-Name_: The Ilias name of the student.

-   - _Matriculation Number_: The matriculation number of the student.
+   - _Matriculation number_: The matriculation number of the student.

    - _Course of studies_: The course of studies of the student.